• Skip to primary navigation

 How to Make a Self Watering Container

 So, I decided it is time to go back to the self watering planters.
-This time I made a few changes, to make them even cheaper with the parts I had in the house.
+This time I made a few changes to make them even cheaper with the parts I had in the house.
 The original uses two containers for each planter.
-Mine uses only one.
+Mine uses only one plus the lid.

 What you need to make the each container: